oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 [http://host/service/\$metadata#Customers/\$entity]{style="color:black"}
 :::

-If the entity is contained, then [entity-set]{.Datatype} is the canonical URL for the containment navigation property of the containing entity, e.g. Orders(4711)/Items.
+If the entity is contained, then `entity-set` is the canonical URL for the containment navigation property of the containing entity, e.g.
+Orders(4711)/Items.

 Example 14: resource URL and corresponding context URL for contained entity